TCLamnidis/BareBonesBash/README.md

 important to keep the file name intact, so we can easily identify this specific FASTQ file in the ENA database in the future, if need be.
-But talking about sample `ERR2020601` is simply not sexy enough, and makes things harder to work with, especially when we are working on 15 different and similarly names samples.
+But talking about sample `ERR2020601` is simply not sexy enough, and makes things harder to work with, especially when we are working on 15 different and similarly named samples.
 We need to come up with a better name for this sample.
 Something less arbitrary and easier to remember.
 How about `Sample_1`?
 That sounds much more easily identifiable! :neutral_face: